 2. Rendering (creating the visuals, such as drawing shapes or rendering a map).

 The time it takes to load a workbook depends on the combined time it takes to do these two steps.
 However, not all views can be accelerated.
-View Acceleration improves the performance of the query step.
-For this reason, a workbook's performance won’t improve significantly if its query step is already fast and there isn’t a performance bottleneck on load.
+View Acceleration improves the performance of the first step (querying).
+If the view is loading slowly for reasons other than querying, View Acceleration won't improve the workbook's performance.

 Accelerate your view